undreamai/LLMUnity/README.md

 - <details><summary>Advanced options</summary>

-  - `Download lora` click to download a LoRA model in .bin format
+  - `Download lora` click to download a LoRA model in .gguf format
-  - `Load lora` click to load a LoRA model in .bin format
+  - `Load lora` click to load a LoRA model in .gguf format
   - <details><summary><code>Context Size</code> size of the prompt context (0 = context size of the model)</summary> This is the number of tokens the model can take as input when generating responses.
 Higher values use more RAM or VRAM (if using GPU). </details>
   - `Batch Size` batch size for prompt processing (default: 512)
   - `Model` the path of the model being used (relative to the Assets/StreamingAssets folder)